VittorioAccomazzi/VittorioAccomazzi/README.md

 I’m @VittorioAccomazzi, I'm currently the CTO at [International Medical Solutions](https://imstsvc.com/).

-I'm interested in techology and how it can improve or lifes.
+I'm interested in technology and how it can improve or lifes.

 My hobbies are [imaging](https://vittorioaccomazzi.github.io/Artist/index.html), [fractals](http://julia-live.s3-website-us-east-1.amazonaws.com/) and [geneaology](https://accomazzo.org/) and [genomics](https://vittorioaccomazzi.github.io/snpsandme/)